What Are Some of the Reasons People Become Alcoholics?You are here:

-When we look for reasons why people drink, it’s important to consider the addictive nature of alcoholic substances.
+When we look for reasons people become alcoholics, it’s important to consider the addictive nature of alcoholic substances.
 Yet, while that may be the primary reason why a person can’t stop their alcohol use, other factors are involved.

 Alcoholism is not a choice.
 Taking the first alcoholic drink was a choice, and drinking occasionally or socially is also a choice.
 But, when a person’s entire life is in shambles due to drinking, their ability to choose was defeated long ago.
 They keep drinking because they can’t stop.

-So, let’s look at some of the reasons why a person becomes so strongly addicted to alcohol.
+So, let’s look at some of the 4 main reasons people become alcoholics.

 Reason #1: Drinking at a Young Age

 Although the legal drinking age is 21, far too many teens gain access to alcohol easily and regularly.
 Also, studies show that people who begin drinking at age 14 are more likely to become alcoholics.

 In 2019, about 24 percent of 14 to 15 year-olds admitted having tried at least one drink.
 Furthermore, a report from the National Survey on Drug Use and Health (NSDUH) shows that 4.2 million young people reported binge drinking at least once in the past month.
 The report also shows that 825,000 teens reported binge drinking on five or more days during the past month.
 Surprisingly, the study goes on to show that more adolescent girls report alcohol use and binge drinking than boys.

 As a result of those studies, we can see that kids who start drinking before age 15 are at high risk for AUD in adulthood.